SimoNeedle/SimoNeedle/README.md

 - ⚡ Fun fact: ...
 -->

-MD, currently serving as Public Health and Epidemiology resident @ University of Bologna
+MD, currently serving as Public Health and Preventive Medicine resident @ University of Bologna

 I'm mainly interested in: